kareltucek/songbook_maker/README.md

         Hoo ray and up she rises
         Earl-aye in the morning

+Formal definition of format is provided in included FORMAT.md file.
+The format is meant mainly as a proposal intended for sharing of song databases.

 Output
 ======
 Output is writtent into the working directory and consists of: